hadynz/obsidian-kindle-plugin/README.md

 ## Usage

-You can open the sync modal when you click on the status bar at the bottom of Obsidian.
+You can start the sync process by clicking on the Kindle icon in the ribbon bar or clicking on the plugin's status bar message at the bottom of Obsidian.
+You will be presented with a modal that gives you several two options to sync.

-Start syncing by choosing between uploading your `My Clippings.txt` file or using your online Amazon account.
+Start syncing by choosing between uploading a copy of your `My Clippings.txt` file or using your online Amazon account.

 ### Template tags